aroudaki/app-builder/docs/architecture_design_and_execution_plan.md

   - ✅ Agent-specific response generation
   - ✅ Validation functions for output quality
 - ✅ **Tool Integration**: Agents can execute tools
-  - ✅ Code runner integration for testing generated apps
-  - ✅ Browser tool for screenshots and validation
+  - ⚠️ **Note**: Tool integration framework complete, but actual tools are placeholders (see Task 8)
   - ✅ Extensible tool system architecture

-### ✅ Task 8: Container & Browser Tooling **[COMPLETED]**
+### ❌ Task 8: Container & Browser Tooling **[NOT STARTED]**

-**Status: COMPLETED** ✅
+**Status: NOT STARTED** ❌
+- ❌ `tools/codeRunner.ts` - Only placeholder implementation (comment says "This will be implemented in Task 8")
+- ❌ `tools/browser.ts` - Only placeholder implementation (comment says "This will be implemented in Task 8")
-- ✅ `tools/codeRunner.ts` implemented with temp directory approach
+- ❌ Real code execution with temp directories
-- ✅ `tools/browser.ts` implemented with Playwright integration
+- ❌ Playwright integration for browser automation
-- ✅ Error handling and logging for tool failures
-- ✅ Configuration for easy migration to Docker containers later
-- ✅ Tool integration in pipeline execution
+- ❌ File system management for generated apps
+- ❌ App serving and testing capabilities

 ### ✅ Task 9: Client State Machine & Rendering **[COMPLETED]**